 According to John Hopkins Medicine, individuals most at risk of developing bedsores are those who have limited mobility and are unable to change their position or those who spend the majority of their time in a bed or wheelchair.
 Individuals unable to sense pain or are unconscious are also at high risk.

 Surprisingly, bedsores can develop quickly, in days – or even hours.
 Though with proper care and attention, bedsores can be healed and prevented.

 The Four Stages of Bedsores

 Medical professionals categorize pressure ulcers or bedsores into four stages.
 These stages are based on how deep the wounds are, which ultimately affect their treatment and healing time.

 Stage 1 Bedsores:

 In the mildest of the four stages, the wound only affects the top layer of skin.
 Symptoms include burning, itching, and pain.
 The sore may also feel warm to the touch and firmer than the surrounding tissue.
 The wound will often appear red and does not get lighter when you press on it.

 Treatment includes removing pressure from the affected area.
 This can be done by repositioning or using a pillow or blankets as extra padding to alleviate pressure.
-It is also important to keep the wound clean and dry to prevent further tissue damage.
+Keeping the wound clean and dry is also important to prevent further tissue damage.
 Healing time is generally around a few days.

 Stage 2 Bedsores:

-In the second stage, the wound has broken through the top layer of skin and has gone through into the second layer of skin.
+In the second stage, the wound has broken through the top layer of skin and gone through into the second layer.
 This break in the top layer of skin creates an open, shallow wound that resembles a small crater.
-The bedsore may also contain a blister filled with either clear or yellowish fluid.
+Bedsores may also contain a blister filled with either clear or yellowish fluid.